 All entrance fees

-FB meals and unlimited bottled water
+FB meals and bottled water

-Additional night (available upon request)
+Additional nights (available upon request)